yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/_index.md

 Review your usage and plan details, manage your billing information, and review invoices from the **Usage & Billing** page.

-For information on available plans and their features, refer to [YugabyteDB Managed Standard Price List](https://www.yugabyte.com/pricing/).
+For information on available plans and their features, refer to [YugabyteDB Pricing](https://www.yugabyte.com/pricing/).

 <div class="row">